Card machine fees and charges

 How to compare card machine fees

-When comparing card machine fees, there are a number of factors to consider.
-It can help to ask yourself the following questions:
+Card machine fees can be complex and there are a number of factors to consider.
+When comparing fees, it can help to ask yourself the following questions:

 • Would you prefer to pay a monthly cost or pay for the card reader upfront?
 Check how the costs compare for both.